9 Practical and Sustainable Toilet Paper Alternatives

 9. Leaves

-One of the best toilet paper alternative while camping is plant leaves.
+One of the best toilet paper alternatives while camping is plant leaves.
 Look for a plant with broad and thick leaves and pluck several.
-You should however be sure of the plant to make it doesn’t sting.
+It would be best if you were sure of the plant to ensure it doesn’t sting.

-Leaves do not however break down easily and should therefore never be flushed.
+Leaves do not break down easily and should, therefore, never be flushed.
 This is especially the case if you are using a flushable portable toilet.

 To prevent leaving waste lying on the ground, dig a shallow hole in the ground and bury the leaves.
-Leaving human waste lying on the ground is not only irritating but could also cause water borne diseases.
+Leaving human waste lying on the ground is irritating and could cause waterborne diseases.

-If you are however camping with a bucket toilet then you can throw the leaves inside the bucket and dispose them off as you dispose the waste.
+If you are camping with a bucket toilet, you can throw the leaves inside the bucket and dispose of them as you dispose of the waste.

 Advantages of Using Water Instead of Toilet Paper

 While comparing toilet paper and water, I like to give the analogy of a dirty car.
-Would you clean a dirty car with water or would you simply wipe it with a rag?
+Would you clean a dirty car with water or simply wipe it with a rag?

-Without getting too graphic, toilet paper most of the time smears waste around your behind as opposed to water which removes everything.
+Without getting too graphic, most of the time, toilet paper smears waste around your behind as opposed to water, which removes everything.
 The following are the main advantages of using water (bidets) instead of toilet paper.

 • Improved hygiene.
-Unlike while using toilet paper where there is an increased chance of touching the waste, bidets eliminate the need of using your hand against your body.
-According to the Center for Disease Control, feces are a great host for germs which causes diarrhea and other diseases.
-Using water to effectively clean yourself will help prevent such and more diseases.
+Unlike when using toilet paper, where there is an increased chance of touching the waste, bidets eliminate the need to use your hand against your body.
+According to the Center for Disease Control, feces are a great host for germs, which causes diarrhea and other diseases.
+Using water to clean yourself effectively will help prevent such and more diseases.

 • It is Eco-friendly.
-Using water instead of toilet paper will avoid the cutting down of trees to make the toilet paper.
-It will also eliminate the need to use bleach which most likely ends in our water resources.
+Using water instead of toilet paper will avoid the cutting down of trees to make toilet paper.
+It will also eliminate the need to use bleach, which most likely ends in our water resources.

 • It saves water.
-Believe it or not, making 1 roll of toilet paper requires 37 gallons of water.
+Believe it or not, making one toilet paper roll requires 37 gallons of water.

 • Gentle on the skin.
 Water is gentler on the skin than the softest toilet paper.
 It is especially a great option for people who suffer from hemorrhoids.